gerpollo2000/Digital-Bank/README.md

 Digital Bank is a sample application that was developed for exploratory purposes to examine development frameworks and techniques.
 The application is an example online digital banking application with integrations into other services.

+## Using Santander Digital Trust protocol

+* This application shows how to use DTP, when application starts, it goes through the Registration process to get the ClientID, a private key is generated.
+* The application allows the user to validate their profile through the DTP, once validated, the app allows the user to make Money transfers.
+* The main classes which show how to use the protocol are:
+  * DTPRegistration.java (Performs the Registration process)
+  * DTPConfig.java (Contains some constants and stores the private key and clientId)
+  * WebUserController.validate() (Shows how to generate define claims in Json format)
+  * WebuserController.authenticateUser() (Shows how to receive the Code, process the JWS Object and validate the claims)
+  * DTPService.java (Shows how to create, send the /initiate-authorize request and generate the redirect to the Authorization endpoint)
+  * DTPUtil.java (It's a small utility which helps to validate the assertion claims)

 ## Getting Started

 * Using either an Eclipse IDE or IntelliJ, import the source code as an Existing Maven Project.